Jibacat/react-in-typescript/README.md

 };
 ```

-We also need configuration to support hot-loader `touch webpack.dev.config.js`.
+We also need configuration to support hot-loader, typing `touch webpack.dev.config.js` command to create develop configuration file.
+And fill in it with the characters below.

 ```
 <!-- webpack.dev.config.js -->